-This page contains requests for help,particularly with regard to people who wish to be reunited with those that they knew during the war.
+When I interview evacuees they often mention people they knew during the war but have lost touch with.
+Can you help them?
+This page contains requests for help, often from people who wish to be reunited with those that they knew during the Second World War.
 There are also photographs of Channel Island evacuees which are in need of identification.
 Please contact me if you can help by using the Comments box at the foot of this webpage.

 Below is a photograph of Channel Island Evacuees in Wakefield, Yorkshire, can you recognise anyone?

 2. Do you know Patrick Nolan, or his family?
 Patrick evacuated to Britain in June 1940 with his brother Victor.
 I have no other information as yet.

 3. Looking for Guernsey evacuee Jessica Morrison Meir – Scottish by birth – who was evacuated to Rochdale.
 A friend there would love to get back in touch.

 4. John David Goodwin was evacuated to Bury with the Notre Dame du Rosiare school, but cannot remember the name of the people who he was billeted with until his mother found him.
 Can you help?

 5. Does anyone know Milly Parker (her maiden name) who was evacuated as a helper with St Josephs school to Stockport in June 1940?
 Her friend Maureen Dorrian would love to get in contact with Milly.